openenclave/openenclave/docs/DesignDocs/SGX_EMM.md

  * @retval EACCES Original page type can not be changed to target type.
  * @retval EINVAL The memory region was not allocated or outside enclave
  *                or other invalid parameters that are not supported.
- * @retval EPERM  Target page type is no allowed by this API, e.g., PT_TRIM,
+ * @retval EPERM  Target page type is not allowed by this API, e.g., PT_TRIM,
  *               PT_SS_FIRST, PT_SS_REST.
  */
 int sgx_mm_modify_type(void *addr, size_t length, int type);